 Our coach drivers are extremely knowledgeable about the area, its history and local flora and fauna and will provide you with informative commentary along the way.

-Please note: If you require a vegetarian lunch, or if you have any special dietary needs please add this into the comments box during the booking process.
+If you require a vegetarian lunch, or if you have any special dietary needs please add this into the comments box during the booking process.
 Please order your lunch when you make your booking.
 Lunches to be picked up at the Manapouri Visitor Centre prior to boarding the vessel.
+All lunches are contained in a recyclable cardboard box.
+We no longer issue additional plastic bags, so we encourage you to bring your own bag to carry your pre-ordered lunch onboard.
 Lunch menus are indicative only.